 Take me to the little hole-in-the-wall Chinese restaurant on 53rd and James.
 To the drive in movie theatre thirty miles out of town.
 I want adventures with you.
 I want memories.
 I want us to look back through albums of pictures, me on your lap, your one hand on my hip and the other pointing to the photograph of us on the ledge of the Grand Canyon, my smile stretched across my face like a little kid’s.

 I don’t want your money.
-Not always.
 I really just want your time.
 I don’t mind cuddling on the couch for a movie.
 And I don’t mind pizza, especially when it’s pepperoni, sausage, and onion, but I don’t want the same routine.
 I don’t want the TV over the sound of your voice.
+I don’t want to have this meaningless connection with you, an embrace that means nothing.
+A night together with no promise of a future.

 Some days I am content just lying next to you.
 Not saying anything.
 Just feeling your heartbeat and mine, letting my mind wander to future dates, future memories, future adventures.
 I don’t always want something crazy.
 Some nights I just want to be around you and friends, laughing and throwing back beers.